 The Gold Coast 2018 Commonwealth Games (GC2018) is to be staged from 4 - 15 April 2018 and will be the largest sporting event in Australia this decade.
 The Gold Coast is also the first regional Australian city to host a Commonwealth Games.

-To address workforce supply and capability, the Queensland Department of Education and Training (DET) is working in partnership with the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC) and industry to ensure quality training is provided.
+To address workforce supply and capability, the Queensland Department of Employment, Small Business and Training is working in partnership with the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC) and industry to ensure quality training is provided.

 Security Provider Training Strategy

 Meeting security requirements for GC2018 through a highly trained and skilled workforce is a key priority for the Queensland Government.
 It is estimated that 4,200 contract security staff will be required to support Games operations.